mltony/mltony.github.io/_posts/2024-02-24-Debugging-NVDA-with-VSCode.md

     2. Switch to options tab.
     3. In the list view select Shared folders.
     4. Select "Always enabled".
-    5. Check "Map as a network drive in Windows guests"
+    5. Check "Map as a network drive in Windows guests".
     6. Click "Add".
     7. Select `H:\` as host path and select `H:` as guest drive name.
     8. Press OK.